1adrianschoettel/Algorithms-Final/README.md

   as soon as possible.

 # Extra Information about other algorithms

+This GitHub repository contains 3 files apart from this one:
+1. Main interface: The code that the customer would use to order
+2.

 One of the other two algorithms we used is the Greedy algorithm.